graeme-a-stewart/atlasgit/README.md

 (Internally, trunk tags do bookkeeping with a revision number, so this is also quite safe to rerun.)

+#### Tagdiff files for CMake nightlies

+In the `cmaketags.py` script simply give the name of the nightly branch to parse and the different releases to scan, e.g.,

+`cmaketags.py rel_1 rel_2 rel_3 rel_4 --nightly 21.0.X`

+The default tagdiff file is composed of the nightly branch name, the first release and a timestamp, e.g., `21.0.X-VAL_rel_1-2016-06-26T2242.tagdiff`.

 ### Upload to gitlab/github